hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 In other words, we arrange the sum as a triangle—one one ($$1^2$$), followed by two twos ($$2^2$$), and so on, up to the last row of $$n$$ $$n$$'s ($$n^2$$).

 We then add two rotated copies of the triangle so we have all three orientations (i.e. the 1 gets to be at each of the three corners), and combine them.
-Thanks to the three triangles' symmetry, every combined entry adds up to $$2n+1$$.[^trisymmetry]
+Thanks to the three triangles' symmetry, every combined entry adds up to $$2n+1$$.[^triangle-symmetry]

-[^trisymmetry]:
+[^triangle-symmetry]:
     It's easy to see that any corner is a 1 in one triangle and an $$n$$ in the other two, so the corners clearly add up to $$2n+1$$.
 We can then consider what happens if we move from one entry in the triangle to a neighboring one.

     If we start at an arbitrary entry, with values $$i$$, $$j$$, $$k$$ in the three triangles, and then move to a neighboring entry, the new values will be $$i+1$$, $$j-1$$, $$k$$. ...